Jesus Rescues Us From God’s Law

 Why does God remind the Israelites that he brought them out of Egypt before giving the Ten Commandments?

 The holy God who demands we keep his commandments wants love and trust from his children.
 His law cannot instill that love and trust.
 Only his gospel can.
-By reminding the Israelites of how he rescued them from Egypt, he is putting in the forefront of their mind his love and mercy.
+By reminding the Israelites of how he rescued them from Egypt, he is putting in the forefront of their minds his love and mercy.
 That rescue from Egypt reminds us that the same holy God sent Jesus to rescue us from our sin.

 Since God already put his commandments on our hearts, why did he etch them on stone (and in the Bible) for us?